 3. Customer Growth

 According to several surveys, it has been proved that live marketing enhances the growth of customers.
-The brands that tend to use more unique methods with a cross-channel marketing plan are preferred when it comes to choosing a similar product.
+Brands that tend to use more unique methods with a cross-channel marketing plan are preferred when it comes to choosing a similar product.
 Such an interactive experience will not only increase brand awareness but also nurture customer relationships more effectively.

 Examples of Experiential Marketing